janet-lang/janet/README.md

   formating functions.
 * Macro/specials system that happens before compilation
 * Module system.
 Something similar to node's require.
-* Change name (gst is the name of many projects, including GNU Smalltalk).
+* Change name (dst is the name of many projects, including GNU Smalltalk).
   Maybe make logo :)?
 * Change C API to be stack based for fewer potential memory management problems.
 This could mean making current C API internal and use separate